-The world is still shocked after learning about Chadwick Boseman’s death from colorectal cancer.
+The world was shocked after learning about Chadwick Boseman’s death from colorectal cancer.
 Unfortunately, his death from this disease was far too common (my friend died from colon cancer).

 “Colorectal cancer is the second deadliest cancer in the country,” said Durado Brooks, M.D. vice president of prevention and early detection at the American Cancer Society.
 “This disease is ravaging the Black community and it is as important as ever that everyone has access to and is receiving the recommended screenings to prevent the disease or find it at an early, more treatable stage.”